 How long are the new Doctor Who episodes?

-The first episode of series 11 will be a full hour long, while the subsequent adventures will take place over 50-minute instalments.
+The first episode of series 11 will be 65 minutes long, while the subsequent adventures will take place over 50-minute instalments.

 This is slightly longer than the usual 45-minute episodes Doctor Who has favoured since the series returned in 2005, so despite the shorter number of episodes in some ways we’re getting more Who than ever this year.